-As you may know, Red C is expanding its award winning services with rapid UK based development capabilities and the introduction of new leading edge app technologies such as augmented reality and machine learning.
-Throughout this ongoing process, we have been carrying out a number of interviews for different roles within our company and have noticed a similar pattern when it comes to interview mistakes.
-Thus, we have put together our top ten tips for a tech interview to help anyone who’s preparing for a new role:
+As you may know, Red C is expanding its award winning services with rapid UK based development capabilities and the introduction of new leading edge app technologies, such as augmented reality and machine learning.
+Throughout this process, we have been carrying out a number of interviews for different roles within our company and have noticed a similar pattern when it comes to common interview mistakes.
+To help anyone who’s preparing for a new role, we have put together our top ten tips for a tech interview:

 1. Body Language

-Upholding open body language is single handedly the most important tip for any interview.
+Around 70% of communication is through body language, therefore we believe that open body language is single handedly the most important tip for any interview.
 Sit up straight, keep eye contact, ensure your palms are facing upward and don’t forget to smile!
-70% of communication is down to body language, and first impressions are everything.
-In fact, the interviewer will make up his or her mind on you in the first five minutes of meeting.
+First impressions are everything.
+In fact, it is likely that the interviewer will make up his or her mind on you in the first five minutes of meeting.
 Once the interview begins, remember not to fall into a slouch or fidget if you become nervous.
 Simply take a moment and recompose yourself before answering the next question.
-The interviewer will understand that there is a lot of pressure on you to impress.
+The interviewer will understand that there is a lot of pressure on you.

 2. Stay focused

 Staying focused throughout the entire interview may seem like an obvious one.
 However, interviewers can tell if you are not 100% in the room.
-You want to ensure that you demonstrate your skills and personality in a clear and concise manner by focusing on the questions being asked and answering to the best of your ability and knowledge.
+You want to ensure that you demonstrate your skills and personality in a clear and concise manner by focusing on the questions being asked, and answering to the best of your ability.
+Nothing will frustrate an interviewer more than a candidate wandering off topic and talking too much.
 If you are unsure of a question, you can ask the interviewer to repeat it.
-This will give you a moment to process it and think about your answer.
+This will give you a moment to process and think about your answer.

 3. Do your research

-It is always important to do your research on a company before you arrive, so you can show off your knowledge - after all, that’s exactly what interviews are about!
+It is always important to do your research on a company before you arrive, so you can show off your knowledge.
+After all, that’s exactly what interviews are about!
 Don’t hold back on using specific examples to enhance your answers.
-For example ‘I read the detailed case study for X app project and found it particularly interesting because Y’ and relate it back to the question.
+For example ‘I read the detailed case study for X app project and found it particularly interesting because of Y’, and relate it back to the question.
 This is important because it shows the interviewer that you have prepared and that you have a genuine interest in their business.

 4. Ask what they are looking for in a candidate